-The ICT sector is already an active sector at the national standardization level.
-Driven by the Digital Trust department of ILNAS, several tools have already been set up (ISO/IEC JTC1 national forum; ISO/IEC JTC1 national day; ISO/IEC JTC1 national chapter), and 42 national delegates are currently active in the ICT sector.
+The ICT sector is already an active sector at the national standards level.
+Driven by the Digital trust department of ILNAS, several tools have already been set up (ISO/IEC JTC 1 national forum; ISO/IEC JTC 1 national day; ISO/IEC JTC 1 national chapter), and 46 national delegates are currently active in the ICT sector.

-Initiated by ILNAS for the first time, the standards analysis described in this document constitutes indeed a sector-based "snapshot" for fostering and strengthening the national ICT sector in its involvement in standardization work.
+Initiated by ILNAS, the standards analysis described in this document constitutes indeed a sector-based "snapshot" for fostering and strengthening the national ICT sector in its involvement in standardization work.
 Based on the detailed information provided, the aim is to involve national stakeholders in a global approach to standardization in this sector in the Grand Duchy of Luxembourg in order to support the sector in terms of competitiveness, visibility and performance, while enhancing the international recognition of the Grand Duchy of Luxembourg at the standards level.